 - MM14 Gloss Varnish (turps-based)

 The above contain turpentine, which should not be ingested.
 Seek medical advice immediately if ingestion has occurred.

-You should also be aware that some colours in the Matisse Structure and Flow ranges contain potentially harmful pigments.
+You should also be aware that some colours in the Matisse Structure, Flow and Fluid ranges contain potentially harmful pigments.
 These are the cadmium colours.
-Again, details and precautions can be found in the relevant MSDS sheets.
+Again, details and precautions can be found in the relevant SDS sheets.

 Cadmium is a naturally occurring metal found and extracted as a by-product during the production of other metals such as zinc, lead and copper.
 It has many applications in industrial and consumer products, including artist’s pigments.